Consumers continue to shop on mobile but buy online.

 For example, on Thanksgiving and Black Friday, smartphones made up 45% of online shopping traffic but only 21% of online sales, according to IBM.

 Consumers spend 59% of their time but only 15% of their dollars on mobile, according to comScore.
-That compares to 41% of time and 85% of dollars on the desktop.
+That compares to 41% of the time and 85% of dollars on the desktop.

 Conversion rates on smartphones also are lower than on desktops.
 Even worse, smartphone owners add considerably fewer items to their carts and abandon those carts considerably more often, according to Monetate.